|The River Raisin|

 - Religious rituals encourage us to take our family roles more seriously and to help us deal with the stresses that can otherwise poison family relationships.
 The norms — from fidelity to forgiveness — taught in America’s houses of worship tend to reinforce the faithful’s commitments to their spouses, family members and children and give them a road map for dealing with the disappointments, anger and conflicts that crop up in all family relationships.
 And as one of the most powerful sources of social capital outside of the state and workplace today, religious social networks provide support to millions of Americans.

 Of course there are religious families that are unhealthy.
+(As there are brutal atheistic families.)
 But, writes Wilcox, "religion in America is not the corrosive influence that it’s often made out to be nowadays.
 On the contrary, for many Americans, it’s a source of inspiration that redounds not only to their benefit, but also to their families and communities."